jamesjoshuahill/dotfiles/.github/ISSUE_TEMPLATE/fresh-install-checklist.md

 ## Bootstrap

-This assumes a clean install of MacOS, connected to wifi and signed into iCloud.
+This assumes a clean install of MacOS Sonoma, connected to wi-fi and signed into iCloud.

 ## Secure your Mac

-- System Preferences > Security & Privacy > General
+- System Settings > Lock Screen

-  - [ ] Require password after 'immediately'
+  - [ ] Select 'immediately': Require password after screen saver begins or display is turned off
   - [ ] Tick: Show a message when the screen is locked
-  - [ ] Set Lock Message...
+  - [ ] Set a message to appear on the lock screen...

     `Found this computer?
 Please contact NAME on PHONE NUMBER or EMAIL ADDRESS.`

-- System Preferences > Security & Privacy > Privacy > Advertising

-  - [ ] Tick: Limit Ad Tracking

-- System Preferences > Firewall
+- System Settings > Network > Firewall

   - [ ] Turn on Firewall

-- System Preferences > Desktop & Screen Saver > Screen Saver
+- System Settings > Desktop & Dock

-  - [ ] Hot corners: 'Start Screen Saver' (top right)
+  - [ ] Hot corners: 'Start Screen Saver' (bottom left)

 ## Upgrade macOS

-- System Preferences > Software Update
+- System Settings > General > Software Update

   - [ ] Upgrade macOS to the latest minor release